Naked Forex Trading ‒ Should You Try a Price Action Trading Strategy?

 Naked Forex trading, otherwise known as price action trading, is when you base your trading decisions on current and historical price movements.
 When you are practicing naked trading you use price action charts to guide your decisions as they help you see what the market has done, is currently doing and where it might be going.

 It is a simplified way to trade where you make trading decisions without the use of technical indicators attached to your charts.

 Many short-term traders base all of their trading decisions on price action and the patterns and trends that can be drawn from them.
 What is price action?
 Simply put, it is the movement of the price of an asset charted over time.

 How Do You Trade Price Action?

 Trading with a price action strategy, as mentioned before, is based on making subjective trading decisions after reading the market’s price changes.
-At its simplest form this naked trading technique does not use any indicators or fundamental analysis.
-However, you can use some technical analysis as well if you prefer.
+At its simplest form this naked trading technique does not use any technical indicators or fundamental analysis.

 How Do You Trade Without Indicators

 When you trade with indicators you need to analyze a lot of detailed data and patterns.
-This may take longer and hold you back from taking action at the right moment.
-If you’re a beginner in trading, you may find all this analysis and technology overwhelming to grasp and prefer the simpler method of naked forex trading.
+This may take longer and hold you back from taking action at the right moment. technical indicators also lag so they can give you late trading signals.
+If you’re a beginner in trading, you may find all these technical indicators confusing and prefer the simpler method of naked forex trading.

-To trade without indicators, all you have to do is identify patterns in the price charts and use those patterns to predict where the market might go next.
+To trade without indicators, all you have to do is analyse the raw price charts and use price to predict where the market might go next.
 To do that you need to learn how to read price charts and analyze candlestick patterns.
 You also need to have knowledge of the market, market cycles, understand how it works, and understand market trends and patterns.
 So, let’s recap…

 To trade without indicators you need to: